SelecTree: Tree Characteristics GlossaryA - B - C - D - E - F - G - H - I - L - N - P - R - S - T - U - W

-- separate male and female flowers on the same tree.
+- separate male and female reproductive parts on the same tree.

-- either male or female flowers.
+- either male or female reproductive parts.
 Trees may be referred to as male or female.

-- male and female parts in each flower.
+- male and female reproductive parts in each flower.

 Flower Showiness attempts to describe the value of the flower as a key aesthetic characteristic.
 'Showy' flowers are those which are large or colorful enough to stand out prominantly, while 'inconspicuous' flowers are aften difficult to see or identify.
 Some genera, such as Cornus and Cotinus, are described here as having 'Showy' flowers when in actuality the flowers are very inconspicuous next to showy bracts or inflorescences.

 Trees produce flowers at different times throughout the year, depending on the species.
 This field identifies which season the flowers will appear on the tree when growing in central and northern California (PG&E's service area).
 Other variables, such as weather or watering schedules, can also influence flowering time.